 The curriculum will facilitate individual flexibility and depth of study through coursework selected by the student (and thesis advisor) in specific categories: BME Integrative Core, Engineering/Bioscience Fundamentals, and BME Advanced Graduate Seminar.
 Other requirements include a bioethics course, a teaching course, a teaching practicum, and a nine-hour minor program of study outside the student's thesis research area.
 The resulting total minimum number of required hours is 35.
 It is anticipated (although not required) that students may take other elective coursework to fulfill the requirements of their individual research projects and/or training grants.

-After completion of research rotations in either the summer prior to enrollment or during the first semester, students are matched with a thesis advisor based upon mutual interest.
+Soon after enrollment, students are matched with a thesis advisor based upon mutual interest.
 After successfully passing the qualifying examination, students submit a request for approval of their Thesis Reading Committee.
 Upon successful completion of all degree requirements, students will be awarded the PhD degree by the graduate schools of Georgia Tech and Emory.

 BS in Engineering or Life Sciences

 One semester of organic chemistry (two semesters recommended)